 One of the immediate effects of Adderall use is an increase in energy.
 This means that people who abuse Adderall may stay up late or feel a decreased need for sleep.
 When you stop taking Adderall, the opposite can happen.

 One of the most common Adderall withdrawal symptoms is feeling exhausted all the time.
 Fatigue is common, even if you’re doing far less than you usually would.
 Despite this tiredness, many people find it hard to fall asleep at night.

-Despite these symptoms, clients often have a stronger appetite than normal.
+Despite these symptoms, clients often have a stronger appetite than usual.
 That’s why it is so important to have access to quality, nutritious meals during an Adderall addiction treatment program.
 This can also be a great time to correct any vitamin deficiencies or work on weight restoration if necessary.

 Inability to Focus

 Many people get Adderall prescriptions or abuse the drug on their own because they want to increase their focus.
 When you take away the Adderall and go into withdrawal, it is normal to see the opposite happen.
 During withdrawal, many clients experience difficulty focusing.

 It can be difficult to concentrate, and some people find it tough to make decisions.
 Sadly, this can sometimes lead to relapse.
 Of course, it’s important to recognize that this inability to focus won’t last forever.
 Eventually, your brain will get used to functioning without the stimulant, and your concentration levels will go back to normal.

 Some of the most common Adderall withdrawal symptoms are hard to spot or even diagnose.
 It’s common, for example, for clients in withdrawal to struggle with depression.
 In particular, clients might experience anhedonia.
 This is when clients find it hard to identify pleasure at all.